How to Get Rid of Bagworms

 The “Come On Over” Adult Stage

-When the pupae break free of their cocoon bags, it’s only the makes that emerge.
+When the adult bagworms break free of their cocoon bags, it’s only the males that emerge.
 The coloration varies from one species to another, but they’re often black with furry antennae.
+Unlike most moths, their wings tend to be hairy instead of scaly.

 What Causes Bagworm Infestation?